Waianapanapa State Park: What Awaits You on the Black Sand Beaches?

 Want to know how to reserve your spot?
 It’s simple!
 Just go to Hawaii State Park’s official website.
 Choose your desired arrival date.
 The system will show available time slots for entry.
 Note that reservations are released 30 days in advance.
 No same-day reservations will be accepted.

-Nestled on the idyllic island of Maui, reaching the Waianapanapa State Park is truly a journey worth experiencing.
+Getting There: Nestled on the idyllic island of Maui, reaching Waianapanapa State Park is truly a journey worth experiencing.
 To immerse yourself in the incredible vistas and majestic black sand beach, you will need to embark on the famed Hana Highway, also known as the Road to Hana.

 Parking at Waianapanapa State Park is limited and should be reserved ahead of time, making the black sand beach Maui reservation crucial for your planned trip.